klampotang/Flix/README.md

 ## Credits

-Credut to iconmonstr and The Noun Project for all icons
+Credit to iconmonstr and The Noun Project for all icons

 - [AFNetworking](https://github.com/AFNetworking/AFNetworking) - networking task library